MinellaPersonalProjects/my-tech-teachings/content/blog/recreate-secret-invasion-website.md

 ![WalkThrough](https://i.imgur.com/aowsIDb.gif)

-The full tutorial code is located at *github_link*
+The full tutorial code is located on [GitHub](https://github.com/MinellaPersonalProjects/secretweb_frontend)

-You can also see the website in action at this [link](), all you have to do is click on the `COMMUNITY` button at the website.
+You can also see the website in action at this [link](https://comfy-melba-927662.netlify.app/), all you have to do is click on the `COMMUNITY` button at the website.

 With the secret invasion website, after the password is entered you are led to a video trailer for the show.
 For our website, I'm adding a fun surprise.
 You can find the website here, clues to my password are located in this tutorial, have fun finding it.
 Happy Coding !!!